 About the Data: The Pontiflex survey was conducted online in November 2011 among more than 2,800 US adults.
 To rank mobile apps by active reach, that is, by the percentage of Android owners who used the app within the past 30 days, Nielsen analyzed usage data from its proprietary device meters on the smartphones of the thousands of consumer panelists who agreed to be part of Nielsen’s ongoing Smartphone Analytics research.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Connected Device Comparisons, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Social Media, Technology, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Connected Device Comparisons, Data-driven, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Social Media, Technology, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.